rollkit/rollkit/docs/lazy-adr/adr-006-da-interface.md

 }

 // TODO define an enum of different non-happy-path cases
-// that might need to be handled by rollmint independent of
+// that might need to be handled by Rollkit independent of
 // the underlying DA chain.
 type StatusCode uint64